MicrosoftDocs/dynamics365smb-docs/business-central/includes/assembly-reports-include.md

 ms.reviewer: bholtorf
 ---

-The following table describes some of the key reports in assembly reporting.
+The following table describes some of the key reports in assembly.

 | To... | Open in [!INCLUDE [prod_short](prod_short.md)] (CTRL+select) | Learn more | ID |
 |-------|--------------------------------------------------------------| -----------|----|